Kh4n/url-shortener-unity/README.md

 ![Cache servers and Load Balancers](./images/cache_structure.png)

 This is the setup I implemented, save for the load balancers and sharding.
 This should operate very well at the intranational/region level.
-You can easily spin up a large number of cache servers to improve performance significantly.
+You can easily spin up a large number of cache servers to improve latency significantly.

 To operate at the global level, there are a few options.
 You can try to spin up cache servers in regions overseas, but this is not a long term solution